 Looking for a versatile New Years Eve craft?
 Check out this gorgeous New Years Craft Wreath!
-It is a bright and colourful project that can be used to decorate for the New Year with a vibrant infusion of gorgeous colour.
+It is a simple project that can be used to decorate for the New Year with a vibrant infusion of gorgeous colour.
+Plus, you can use it as a special time capsule.
 A wonderful activity for kids of all ages.

 NEW YEARS WREATH CRAFT